-- The Office of University Relations: The vice president for University Relations will be notified when vital information must be disseminated to the University community or whenever the emergency is likely to attract outside news media coverage.
-Working closely with the Department of Public Safety, the Office of University Relations will be the only agency to provide official information to the news media and other outside agencies.
+- The Office of Marketing and Communications: The Vice President for Marketing and Communications will be notified when vital information must be disseminated to the University community or whenever the emergency is likely to attract outside news media coverage.
+Working closely with the Department of Public Safety, the Office of Marketing and Communications will be the only agency to provide official information to the news media and other outside agencies.

 - The Office of the Provost: The Provost will be notified whenever the emergency is likely to affect the continuity or scheduling of classes or other aspects of academic life on campus.

-- The Office of Student Affairs: The vice president for Student Affairs will be notified in all emergencies involving student life and activities in general.
+- The Office of Student Enrollment, Engagement, and Success: The Vice President for Student Enrollment, Engagement, and Success will be notified in all emergencies involving student life and activities in general.

 - The Office of Residential Programs: The Office of Residential Programs will be notified of any emergencies requiring response to both resident and commuting students.
 If an emergency occurs outside of normal business hours, the office has staff on duty to manage the emergency.

-- The Health and Counseling Centers: The Health and Wellness Center and/or Counseling Services will be notified whenever a student is ill or injured, or there is a report of a communicable disease requiring professional medical care either at the scene or at a hospital.
+- The Health and Counseling Centers: Student Health Services and/or Student Counseling Services will be notified whenever a student is ill or injured, or there is a report of a communicable disease requiring professional medical care either at the scene or at a hospital.
 In some emergencies, it may be necessary to establish a triage unit on campus.
-In such cases the Health and Wellness Center representative will work with outside agencies to handle the logistics involved.
-The Counseling Center will also arrange for the service of professional counselors when needed.
+In such cases, the Student Health Service representative will work with outside agencies to handle the logistics involved.
+Student Counseling Services will also arrange for the service of professional counselors when needed.